 3. Brush icon.
 When a layer is selected, a brush icon appears on all the supported tools.
 That means they are operating in the local corrections mode and are adjusting the selected layer only.

 4. Mask’s display modes.
 You can toggle between modes to turn on and off visibility of the mask.
 Note, that you can draw and adjust a mask even when it’s not visible.

 5. Copy, invert and fill mask.
 Masks can be copied from one layer to another.
 You can also invert a mask and fill a space inside the mask borders.

 6. Layer Opacity.
 Each layer has the master opacity slider.
 It affects all the corrections on this layer.
 Mask’s opacity can be changed by the brush opacity settings.

 7. Keyboard Shortcuts.
 Hotkeys for layers would save you a significant amount of time and I highly recommend to use them for most of the actions with layers.
 For example, you can create a new filled layer or clear a mask with just one click.

 To illustrate all the key points, here are two helpful videos.
-You can begin with this four-minute tutorial to Layer Adjustments:
+You can begin with this six-minute tutorial to Layer Adjustments:

 1.8.2.
 Retouch Tools

 Besides local adjustments, Layers also works as a retouch tool in Capture One.
 There are two types of retouch layers: Clone Layer and Heal Layer.